HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/installation.rst

    :width: 90%

-Open the terminal window and navigate to the directory where the .yml file is located.
-Create a new ``Conda`` environment from this file:
+Open Anaconda Prompt window and navigate to the directory where the .yml file is located.
+The ``dir`` command will show you the content of the current directory.
+The ``cd`` command lets you navigate to these directories (e.g., ``cd path/to/folder``).
+Create a new ``Conda`` environment from the .yml file (exact name depends on version):

 .. code-block:: shell

-    conda env create -f dem_conda_environment_vX_Y_Z.yml
+    conda env create -f dem_conda_environment_v0_1_0_rc0.yml

+This process might take a while, depending on the performance of the computer.

-Activate the environment:
+Activate the environment (exact name depends on installed version):

 .. code-block:: shell

-    conda activate dem_X_Y_Z
+    conda activate dem_0_1_0_rc0

 Refer to the |Conda_doc_link| for instructions.
 If you are unfamiliar with Conda, consult the |Conda_userguide_link|.